Alice Payne: Early life and education

-Born in Edmonton, Alberta in 1940 as the eldest of three children, Payne spent much of her time in Yellowknife, Northwest Territories supervising work at her father's gold mine and prospecting minerals.
-Her mother was a nurse and preferred for Payne to pursue a traditional woman's occupation, resulting in Payne's enrollment at Havergal College, an all-girls school in Toronto, in 1955.
-She was awarded the Old Girls Life Achievement Award by Havergal.
-Payne earned her BSc in Geology at the University of Alberta in 1962, and was the only female in her graduating class.
+Born in Edmonton, Alberta in 1940 as the eldest of three children, Payne is the daughter of a nurse, named Olive Amelia (Olga) Banks, a native of Forestburg Alberta, as well as Thomas Payne of England, who was a gold prospector.
+Payne spent much of her time in Yellowknife, Northwest Territories supervising work at her father's gold mine and prospecting minerals.
+Her fondness of her father's work is what led her to accompany him to Yellowknife over many summers to learn how to spot promising land to lay claims and mine for gold.
+Her mother preferred for Payne to pursue a traditional woman's occupation, resulting in Payne's enrollment at Havergal College, an all-girls school in Toronto, in 1955.
+It was here she completed grades 10 to (the formerly required) 13.
+Her mother was of the belief that a rugged industry, such as geology, was no such place for a woman, and as such hoped that she would rethink her career path.
+Payne was awarded the Old Girls Life Achievement Award by Havergal.